srikanthp1/S12/README.md

  * we are training our custom resnet model on CIFAR dataset.
  * we are using a custom convolutional neural network (CNN) architectures which includes skip connections etc
  * Implemented in pytorch
+ * in this repo, i am going with reduceplatuea as onecycle was explored last time
+ * and using gradcan for failed cases to visualize why model is not performing

 ## About